Unleashing dreams: A quest to create tail-wagging happiness

-Litchfield's dog-loving community has discovered a haven for their furry friends, courtesy of an enterprising 23-year-old entrepreneur.
-Kailey Golberg opened Perfect Pooches Dog Grooming in May, and this business has quickly become a popular destination for canine pampering needs.
+Litchfield’s dog-loving community has discovered a haven for their furry friends, courtesy of an enterprising 23-year-old.
+Kailey Golberg opened Perfect Pooches Dog Grooming in May, and the business has quickly become a popular destination for canine pampering needs.

-Golberg’s path to dog grooming began after she graduated from Waconia High School in 2017 and enrolled in the licensed practical nursing program at Ridgewater.
-She felt a calling beyond her initial career choice and made a pivotal decision in 2018 to pursue her love for animals.
-Joining Petco as a retail associate.
+Golberg’s path to dog grooming began after she graduated from Waconia High School in 2017 and enrolled in the licensed practical nursing program at Ridgewater College.
+But she soon felt a calling beyond her initial career choice and made a pivotal decision in 2018 to pursue her love for animals, joining Petco as a retail associate.

 Determined to excel in her craft, Golberg completed the seven-month grooming training program in three months.
 Her drive and innate connection with dogs allowed her to thrive in the challenging environment, she said.